-William Furnish is an associate in the firm’s litigation practice group, focusing on professional liability, complex commercial litigation, and privacy and data security matters.
+William Furnish is a partner in the firm’s litigation practice group, focusing on professional liability, complex commercial litigation, and privacy and data security matters.
 William has a track record of success representing clients in both state and federal court, arbitration, mediation and administrative proceedings.

 Prior to joining Osborn Maledon, William was a litigation and trial associate with a firm in New York, where he advised and represented Big Four accounting firms, pharmaceutical manufacturers and other institutional clients in connection with securities, professional liability, intellectual property and commercial litigation.